michaeljones/gleam-phoenix-mix/README.md

 mkdir src
 ```

-Create a file called `src/hello_world.gleam` with the file code in it:
+Create a file called `src/hello_world.gleam` with the following code in it:
 ```
 pub fn hello() {
   "Hello, from gleam!"